seia-soto/dns/README.md

 So when the DNS service broken, the connections being lost on your device.
 Therefore you cannot use the internet properly without DNS service.
 However, I am hosting the server from my home and it's fact that the service is less stable than services hosted on datacenters.
+So if you apply this DNS, you might get excluded from internet society sometimes.

 ### Why